 Sun Exposure and Your Skin

 I don’t know about you, but in the summertime, I spend a lot of time outside in the sun.
-And it turns out that some sun is actually essential because your skin needs direct sunlight to produce vitamin D. Many health experts now recommend 10-30 minutes of direct sunlight — without sunblock or protective clothing — every day before you cover up.
+And it turns out that some sun is actually essential because your skin needs direct sunlight to produce vitamin D. Many health experts now recommend 10-30 minutes of direct sunlight — without sun protection like sunscreen or protective clothing — every day before you cover up.

 But getting too much sun exposure can be a serious problem, triggering premature aging and even skin cancer.
 In fact, skin cancer is now the most common type of human cancer worldwide.
 The World Health Organization reports that one out of every three cancer diagnoses is skin cancer.